ilyas-hodaiby/Threat-hunting-lab/Module 2 soar/README.md

 | Human error risk | High | Minimal |
 | Consistency | Variable | 100% consistent |
 | Mean Time to Respond | 20-30 minutes | 5-8 minutes |

+---

+## SOC Context

+At Dataprotect, we used TheHive and Cortex daily.
+Cases were created manually by N1 analysts and enriched using Cortex analysers.
+This module automates that entire process — the same outcome but without manual intervention, freeing the analyst to focus on investigation rather than administration.